rzezeski/try-try-try/2011/riak-search-inline-fields/README.md

 The Corpus
 ----------

-I'll be using a set of ~63K tweets [8] that occured in reaction to the the devestating earthquake that took place in Haiti during January of 2010.
-The reason I choose this dataset is because it's guarenteed to have frequently occuring terms such as "earhquake" but also has low occuring terms [9] such as the time the tweets were created.
+I'll be using a set of ~63K [tweets] [corpus] that occured in reaction to the the devestating earthquake that took place in Haiti during January of 2010.
+The reason I choose this dataset is because it's guarenteed to have frequently occuring terms such as "earhquake" but also has low occuring terms <sup>7</sup> such as the time the tweets were created.

 The Rig
 ----------

 I have performed a crude benchmark of three different queries.
-All benchmarks were run on a 2GHz i7 MBP with an SSD [10].
+All benchmarks were run on a 2GHz i7 MBP with an SSD <sup>8</sup>.
 An initial run is performed to prime all systems.
 Essentially, everything should be coming from FS cache meaning I'll mostly be testing processing time.
 My guess is disk I/O would only amplify the results.
 I'll be using Basho Bench and running it on the same machine as my cluster.
-My cluster consists of a four Riak nodes (obviously, on the same machine) which I built from master [11].
+My cluster consists of a four Riak nodes (obviously, on the same machine) which I built from master <sup>9</sup>.

 Naive Query